 Now, slip the knife under one end and (cutting away from yourself, please!) pop one end of the bone loose.
 Then just flip your picnic ham around and cut along the bottom to remove the bone.
 Now set it aside.
 It’s great for soups, stews, or stock.

 Next, flip over your bone-in shoulder (which is now a bone-out shoulder) and remove the skin.
-You can make chitterlings from this if you are so inclined, but I wasn’t, so this bit doesn’t count towards our 7 meals, so I tossed it.
+You can fry this up into crispy pork rinds if you are so inclined, but I wasn’t, so this bit doesn’t count towards our 7 meals, and I tossed it.

 OK.
 Now we’re getting down to the meat of the matter…